eigerco/amplifier-advisory-committee/src/chains/flow-evm/PROPOSAL.md

 - **Transaction Finality:**
     Flow offers instant, deterministic finality, meaning that once a transaction is confirmed by the network, it is final and cannot be reversed.
 This ensures a secure environment for applications where quick and definitive transaction processing is critical.
 - **Smart Contract Platform:**
-    Through Cadence, EVM on Flow is fully EVM-compatible.
-Cadence can be used to extend EVM apps built in solidity by unlocking gasless experiences, new business models and fine-tuned access control.
+    Through the Crescendo upgrade, EVM on Flow is fully EVM-Compatible.
 With Flow offering full EVM support, existing applications and tools already deployed in the EVM ecosystem can simply onboard to the network with no code changes.
 - **Additional Notable Features:**
   - **Cadence:** A resource-oriented programming language developed by Flow for writing secure and easy-to-understand smart contracts.
 Cadence is designed to prevent many of the vulnerabilities that exist in other smart contract languages.
   - **Upgradable Smart Contracts:** Flow allows developers to deploy smart contracts that can be updated or fixed after deployment, providing flexibility while maintaining security.